tranquilit/WAPT-Documentation/source/wapt-create-packages/package-linux/index.rst

 * make changes to the :file:`setup.py` file with an session-setup ;

-  In this example, you'll need a :file:`vlcrc` file in your package to copy in home user.
-  :guilabel:`ensure_dir` function and :guilabel:`filecopyto` is from **setuphelpers**, first one will test if path exists, second one will copy your file from wapt package to its destination.
+  In this example, you'll need a :file:`vlcrc` file in your package to copy in home user. ``ensure_dir`` function and ``filecopyto`` are from **setuphelpers**, the first one will test if the path exists, the second one will copy your file from the WAPT package to its destination.

   .. code-block:: python